-Air Temperature between 35F and 85F, Relative Humidity between 40% and 80%, and Wind Speed between 4 and 15 mph
+Air Temperature between 35F and 85F, Relative Humidity between 40% and 80%, and Wind Speed between 5 and 15 mph

-Enter 35 as the "Lower Limit" and 85 as the "Upper Limit" for Air Temperature; 40 as the "Lower Limit" and 80 as the "Upper Limit" for Relative Humidity; and 4 for the "Lower Limit" and 15 for the "Upper Limit" for Wind Speed.
+Enter 35 as the "Lower Limit" and 85 as the "Upper Limit" for Air Temperature; 40 as the "Lower Limit" and 80 as the "Upper Limit" for Relative Humidity; and 5 for the "Lower Limit" and 15 for the "Upper Limit" for Wind Speed.

-At the bottom of the prescription table, there are options for how far you wish to go through the forecast (the default in the "Show" pull-down menu is for the full 84 hours of the forecast) and whether to include all nonprescribed variables in the resulting forecast table.
-The default is to show just the prescribed variables (along with one or more variables, if not prescribed, which we deem important), but if you wish to show ALL nonprescribed variables in the forecast table, you can check that box.
-Note that you can also change the Mesonet station to a different one than the default station.
+At the bottom of the prescription table, there are options for how far you wish to go through the forecast (the default in the "Show" pull-down menu is for the full 84 hours of the forecast) and whether to show only the prescribed variables in the resulting forecast table.
+The default is to show just the prescribed variables, but if you wish to show all variables in the forecast table, you can uncheck that box.
+Note if wind speed is one of the prescribed variables, then wind direction, whether prescribed or not, will also be shown because of its importance for smoke movement.
+Also note that you can change the Mesonet station to a different one than the default station.
 Just click the green oval containing the station name at the bottom left of the table, and change to another Mesonet station.
 When you have finished everything on this page, click "Get Data" in the green oval at the bottom right of the prescription table.

 The first column after the "Date/Time" column in the resulting forecast table is the "Criteria Met?" column.
-For those hours when ALL of your criteria are met (in this case the three variables - temperature, relative humidity, and wind speed), the cells in that column will be shaded in bright GREEN and contain "Yes"; those times not meeting all criteria will be shaded in bright RED and contain "No".
+For those times when ALL of your criteria are met (in this case the three variables - temperature, relative humidity, and wind speed), the cells in that column will be shaded in bright GREEN and contain "Yes"; those times not meeting all criteria will be shaded in bright RED and contain "No".